unitsofmeasurement/unitsofmeasurement-jbake/src/main/jbake/content/2019/valhalla.md

 ![Valhalla](/img/valhalla_854x363.jpg "Marvel: Valhalla")

 In the "Zeus" hall on [JCrete 2019](http://www.jcrete.org/) Hack day Werner got the Valhalla Early-Access Build of Java 14 to run with Unit API.

+Bringing together Ancient Greek gods with their equivalents from Nordic mythology if you want.